buyukakyuz/bpx/README.md

 ### Diff Algorithm

-The binary diff engine currently uses the `similar` crate with plans to experiment with other algorithms:
+The binary diff engine currently uses the `similar` crate with plans to experiment with other algorithms.

 ## Implementation Status
 ### Current State: Proof-of-Concept